-The Chairman of our board of directors holds a controlling interest in us; therefore, the influence of our public shareholders over significant corporate actions is limited, and we are not subject to certain corporate governance standards that apply to other publicly traded companies.
+The Chairman of our board of directors holds a controlling interest in the Company; therefore, the influence of our public shareholders over significant corporate actions is limited, and we are not subject to certain corporate governance standards that apply to other publicly traded companies.

-Matthew T. Moroun, the Chairman of our Board of Directors, and a trust of which Mr. Moroun is a co-trustee together, own approximately 59.3% of our outstanding common stock.
+Matthew T. Moroun, the Chairman of our Board of Directors, and a trust of which Mr. Moroun is a co-trustee together own approximately 60.9% of our outstanding common stock.
 As a result, Mr. Moroun has the power to:

-- · control all matters submitted to our shareholders; - · elect our directors: - · adopt, extend or remove any anti-takeover provisions that are available to us; and - · exercise control over our business, policies and affairs.
+- control all matters submitted to our shareholders; - elect our directors; - adopt, extend or remove any anti-takeover provisions that are available to us; and - exercise control over our business, policies and affairs.